mmateja/dotfiles/README.md

 ### Terminal

-I use [iTerm2](https://www.iterm2.com/) with Spacedust theme from https://iterm2colorschemes.com/
+I use [iTerm2](https://www.iterm2.com/) with Spacedust theme from https://iterm2colorschemes.com/ and VictorMono Nerd Font (installed by the `install.mac.sh` script).